Ch1lliJam/ICS-Timetabler/README.md

 ### Working on:

-- weird deletion of lectures by the processICSFile if the time is getting close to the next lecture (maybe fixed, check when near lectures/2 hour lectures)
+- weird deletion of lectures by the removeOldLectures function if the time is getting close to the next lecture, or if within lecture time (maybe fixed, check when near lectures/2 hour lectures)

 ### Todo: